Elizabeth Proctor: Accusations of witchcraft

-In early March 1692, the Proctors' servant, Mary Warren, began to have fits, saying she saw the spectre (ghost) of Giles Corey.
+In early March 1692, the Proctors' servant, Mary Warren, began to have fits, saying she saw the ghost of Giles Corey.
 John Proctor was dismissive of her claims (as he was of all the accusations) and made her work harder; he felt that witchcraft should be suspected of the bewitched girls themselves and not of the respectable women of the village.
 His negative reactions to the girls' accusations may have caused Elizabeth to become one of the next to be accused of practicing witchcraft.

 On March 26, 1692, Mercy Lewis made the first accusations that Elizabeth's spectre was tormenting her.
 William Rayment, of nearby Beverly, Massachusetts, mentioned he had heard a rumor that Elizabeth Proctor would be questioned in court the next day.
 Appearing to go into a trance, one of the girls cried, "There's Goody Proctor!
 Old Witch!
 I'll have her hung."
 When onlookers expressed doubt, claiming that the Proctor family was well regarded in the community, the girl promptly came out of her trance and told them it was all for "sport".

 On March 29, 1692, Abigail Williams and Mercy Lewis again said they were being tormented by Elizabeth's spectre.
 A few days later, Abigail complained that Elizabeth was pinching her and tearing at her bowels, and said she saw Elizabeth's spectre as well as John's.
 In April 1692, 31 men from Ipswich, Massachusetts, filed a petition attesting to the upstanding character of John and Elizabeth and denying that they had ever seen anything that would indicate either of the couple were witches.